Think Twice Before Selection: Federated Evidential Active Learning for Medical Image Analysis with Domain Shifts: Experiments

-\paragraph{Evaluation metrics} For classification, we utilized the Balanced Multi-class Accuracy (BMA) for skin lesion classification \cite{cassidy2022analysis} and measured accuracy (ACC) for breast cancer histology classification.
+\textbf{Evaluation metrics.} For classification, we utilized the Balanced Multi-class Accuracy (BMA) for skin lesion classification \cite{cassidy2022analysis} and measured accuracy (ACC) for breast cancer histology classification.
 In the context of segmentation, we used the Dice score and the 95\% Hausdorff Distance (HD95) to assess segmentation results.

-\paragraph{Implementation details} We conducted $R=5$ rounds of FAL involving federated model training and data annotation.
-During model training, we followed the previous work~\cite{wicaksana2023fca, jiang2022harmofl, wang2022personalizing} to utilize EfficientNet-B0~\cite{tan2019efficientnet} for the Fed-ISIC dataset, DenseNet-121~\cite{huang2017densely} for the Fed-Camelyon dataset, and U-Net~\cite{ronneberger2015u} for segmentation datasets.
-Notably, both EfficientNet-B0 and DenseNet-121 were pre-trained on ImageNet~\cite{deng2009imagenet}.
+\textbf{Implementation details.} We conducted $R=5$ rounds of FAL involving federated model training and data annotation.
+The annotation budget $B_k$ is $500$ for Fed-ISIC and Fed-Camelyon, $50$ for Fed-Polyp, and $20$ for Fed-Prostate and Fed-Fundus.
+During model training, we followed the previous work~\cite{wicaksana2023fca, jiang2022harmofl, wang2022personalizing} to utilize EfficientNet-B0~\cite{tan2019efficientnet} for Fed-ISIC, DenseNet-121~\cite{huang2017densely} for Fed-Camelyon, and U-Net~\cite{ronneberger2015u,liu2021feddg} for segmentation datasets.
+Notably, both EfficientNet-B0 and DenseNet-121 were pre{-}trained on ImageNet~\cite{deng2009imagenet}.
 Each experiment was conducted three times using different random seeds, and the average results were reported.
-More details are in Appendix~\ref{subsec:exp_setting}.
+More details are in Appendix~C.1.

-\paragraph{Comparison methods} We compared FEAL with eight FAL methods, including random sampling (Random), entropy-based sampling (Entropy)~\cite{shannon1948mathematical}, TOD~\cite{huang2021semi}, Gradnorm~\cite{wang2022boosting}, CoreSet~\cite{sener2017active}, BADGE~\cite{ash2020deep}, LoGo~\cite{kim2023re}, and KAFAL~\cite{cao2023knowledge}.
+\textbf{Comparison methods.} We compared FEAL with eight FAL methods, including random sampling (Random), entropy-based sampling (Entropy)~\cite{shannon1948mathematical}, TOD~\cite{huang2021semi}, Gradnorm~\cite{wang2022boosting}, CoreSet~\cite{sener2017active}, BADGE~\cite{ash2020deep}, LoGo~\cite{kim2023re}, and KAFAL~\cite{cao2023knowledge}.
 The first six strategies are primarily developed for standard active learning, whereas LoGo and KAFAL are specifically tailored for decentralized scenarios.
 To incorporate these standard AL strategies into the FAL framework, we implemented them in three distinct manners: using only the global model (referred to as $G$), depending solely on the local model ($L$), or employing a simple ensemble method with both models ($E$).
 It guarantees a comprehensive evaluation of these strategies in FAL.
-The details of comparison methods are summarized in Appendix~\ref{subsec:exp_setting}.
+Details of comparison methods are summarized in Appendix~C.1.